 Colorado’s mountains contain 9,600 miles of streams, 2,850 lakes, and more than 1,000 peaks that are over two miles high.
 Rocky Mountain National Park is located only 45 miles from Boulder and features 400 square miles of scenic beauty.
 Colorado has some of the best skiing and snowboarding in the world, with 26 official ski/snowboard resorts, 11 or which are less than a three-hour drive from Boulder.
 Eldora Mountain, the closest ski area, is only 20 miles away.

-CU-Boulder has been rated a “Best Value” public university for the past five years by The Princeton Review and USA Today since 2009.
-It remains among The Princeton Review’s 50 “Best Value” public colleges for 2011.
-CU-Boulder graduates are successful in the marketplace.
-According to PayScale.com, a market leader in global online compensation data, the numbers for CU-Boulder bachelor’s degree holders as of April 2013 are:
+CU-Boulder has been rated a “Best Value” public university by USA Today and The Princeton Review since 2009.
+CU-Boulder graduates earn competitive salaries and according to PayScale.com, a market leader in global online compensation data, the numbers for CU-Boulder bachelor’s degree holders are: